Next meeting : 13th of September 2010 : Paul Mellor : Digital Photograph Editing

 8. Annual General Meeting

-The Annual General Meeting shall normally be held as part of the April Club meeting each year.
+The AGM shall normally be held as part of the April Club meeting each year.

 The quorum for the meeting shall be 10.